cerner/terra-ui/src/terra-dev-site/guide/Internationalization/AddingTranslationsForALocaleNotSupportedByTerraUI.d.guide.md

 # Adding Translations For A Locale Not Supported By Terra UI

 Terra UI provides translations for [the following locales](https://github.com/cerner/terra-toolkit/blob/master/scripts/aggregate-translations/i18nSupportedLocales.js) for any string used in our components.
 In some cases, you may need to support locales outside of the ones we provide by default.
+This is possible, however one must ensure the locales are supported by `react-intl`, otherwise no locale-data will exist and loading the intl data will result in an error.
+Once confirmed that the locale is supported by `react-intl`, one is responsible for including the appropriate translations messages for each terra component used in your application, otherwise the translations will fail and `react-intl` will display the message name as the fallback.

 As an example, let's say you need to support Polish (pl) in your app.